Mental Health: COVID-19 Edition

 3. Maintain normalcy:

-bring some humor into employees’ lives, you might win the game.
+bring some spirit into employees’ lives, you might win the game.
 Organizations have reinvented their logos to suit the times, created funny memes, created endless fun challenges including quizzes and online games.
 What is your organization doing?

 5. Push Boundaries: